-After grinding, biodegradable lawn and leaf bags and their contents (grass clipping, leaves and tree branches) are transported to the Regional Composting Facility in Melissa.
-At this facility, the ground materials are combined with organics from grocery stores and markets to form large, long rows called windrows (just like hay).
-Moisture and temperature of the windrows are closely monitored to meet strict requirements set by the United State Compost Council (USCC) to ensure compost is clean, mature and ready for sale.
+After grinding, biodegradable lawn and leaf bags and their contents (grass clipping, leaves and tree branches) are transported to the RCF.
+The ground materials are combined with organics from grocery stores and markets to form large, long rows called windrows (just like hay).
+Moisture and temperature of the windrows are closely monitored to meet strict requirements set by the United States Compost Council (USCC) to ensure compost is clean, mature and ready for sale.
 Windrows are turned to aerate and add water as needed to ensure a high-quality product.

-You do want to take a garden fork and stir up your old mulch so water and nutrients can easily travel through the old material to complete the conversion from much to compost.
+It's good to take a garden fork and stir up your old mulch so water and nutrients can easily travel through the old material to complete the conversion from much to compost.
 Water the bed well with a garden hose being sure to wet the old mulch.

 Top the area off with a fresh new layer of mulch in any variety you choose!
-Texas Pure makes a whole-tree grind 2-inch mulch in Native (fresh ground), aged (a few months old to give it a nice dark color), Dark Brown or Black (colored with an iron oxide to keep it natural – no paints or dyes).
+Texas Pure makes a whole-tree grind 2-inch mulch in Native (fresh ground), Aged (a few months old to give it a nice dark color), Brown or Black (colored with an iron oxide to keep it natural – no paints or dyes).

 When you prepare your garden bed, use an ample amount of compost (at least 6 inches).
 Work the compost into the soil no deeper than 12 inches (90% of plants roots reside in the top foot of soil).

 If you choose to get your garden bed ready for planting next spring rather than tending veggies through the winter, you will want to let your garden bed lie unplanted or tilled over the winter.
-You can then plant in the spring mulching after planting your little plants.
-You can also plant a cover crop like cereal rye in August or September which will grow through the winter and adds nitrogen to the soil.
+You can then plant in the spring, mulching after planting.
+You can also plant a cover crop like cereal rye in August or September, which will grow through the winter and adds nitrogen to the soil.
 This enriches the soil even more over the winter months.
-In the spring hoe or till the cereal rye under the soil, this natural nitrogen feeds your new spring plantings beautifully.
+In the spring, hoe or till the cereal rye under the soil, this natural nitrogen feeds your new spring plantings beautifully.
 The cover crop also adds organic matter to your soil and keeps your garden soil from flying away in the wind.
 Farmers have been utilizing this organic method of delivering nitrogen to the soil for hundreds of years.
 Cereal rye is also a beautiful rich green and grows about 12-inches high.
 This form of delivering nitrogen to the soil is called a green manure.

 Remember only choose varieties of plants for this region regardless of whether they are vegetables or landscape plantings for gardening success.
 Doing a raised bed and need soil?
-Try our Texas Pure Pro-Bedding Mix, a nice blend of soil and compost for a nurturing beginning.
+Try our Texas Pure Planting Mix, a nice blend of soil and compost for a nurturing beginning.
 A step up from this product is our Powerful Potting Mix but you have to order it in advance if you need bulk.
 It includes shale and worm castings to add an extra boost of minerals and nutrition.

 We’d love to watch your garden grow.
 Feel free to share photos with us on our Texas Pure Products Facebook page.
 It’s a great place to learn about upcoming gardening classes, plant sales and other gardening resources.
+Happy planting!